coreui/coreui/docs/content/components/offcanvas.md

 ## Placement

-There's no default placement for offcanvas components, so you must add one of the modifier classes below.
+Offcanvas components do not have a default position; therefore, you need to apply one of the modifier classes listed below.

-- `.offcanvas-start` places offcanvas on the left of the viewport (shown above)
+- `.offcanvas-start` places the offcanvas on the left side of the viewport (as shown above)
-- `.offcanvas-end` places offcanvas on the right of the viewport
+- `.offcanvas-end` places the offcanvas on the right side of the viewport
-- `.offcanvas-top` places offcanvas on the top of the viewport
+- `.offcanvas-top` places offcanvas at the top of the viewport
-- `.offcanvas-bottom` places offcanvas on the bottom of the viewport
+- `.offcanvas-bottom` places offcanvas at the bottom of the viewport

-Try the top, right, and bottom examples out below.
+Feel free to experiment with the top, right, and bottom examples below.

 {{< example >}}
 <button class="btn btn-primary" type="button" data-coreui-toggle="offcanvas" data-coreui-target="#offcanvasTop" aria-controls="offcanvasTop">Toggle top offcanvas</button>